cyralinc/terraform-provider-cyral/docs/resources/datalabel.md

 ### Optional

 - `description` (String) Description of the data label.
-- `tags` (List of String) Tags that can be used to group data labels.
+- `tags` (List of String) Tags that can be used to categorize data labels.

 ### Read-Only